 When cellular energy levels are low, such as during exercising, fasting, or caloric restriction, cellular NAD+ levels rise, and the ratio of NAD+ to its reduced form, NADH, increases, thereby serving as a "sensor" to turn on energy-generating pathways and activate enzymes such as sirtuins.
-Conversely, the depletion of NAD+ due to DNA damage or aging may result in the suppression of NAD+-dependent ATP generation and possible cellular energy crisis.
+Conversely, the depletion of NAD+ due to DNA damage or aging may result in the suppression of NAD+-dependent ATP generation and a possible cellular energy crisis.

 NAD+ status in aging and potential for intervention.
 Cellular levels of NAD+ increase under conditions of energy stress, such as caloric restriction or exercise; via supplementation of NAD+ precursor molecules, NR and NMN, which "boost" synthesis; or via sirtuin-activating compounds (STACs), such as resveratrol or pterostilbene.
 NAD+ levels decrease during aging due to increased NAMPT activity, as well as age-related cellular demand for PARP-directed DNA repair, immune function, and inflammation.

-NAD+ depletion has been associated with the hallmarks of aging, such as decreased autophagy, increased DNA damage, increased mitochondrial dysfunction, and dysregulated nutrient sensing.
-Depletion of NAD+ may predispose organisms to the development of a variety of age-related diseases including neurodegenerative diseases, metabolic diseases, and cancer.
-NAD+ levels have been shown to decrease with age in multiple species, including humans.
+NAD+ depletion may drive the hallmarks of aging, including decreased autophagy, increased DNA damage, increased mitochondrial dysfunction, and dysregulated nutrient sensing.
+Depletion of NAD+ may predispose organisms to various age-related diseases, including neurodegenerative diseases, metabolic diseases, and cancer.
+NAD+ levels decrease with age in multiple species, including humans.

-In contrast, NAD+ levels increase under conditions that promote greater healthspan or lifespan such as exercise or calorie restriction.
+In contrast, NAD+ levels increase under conditions that promote greater healthspan or lifespan, such as exercise or calorie restriction.
 Furthermore, NAD+ restoration has been shown to increase lifespan in lower-level organisms such as yeast and worms, as well as in rodents.
 In a mouse model of Alzheimer's disease, increasing NAD+ through precursors NR or NMN ameliorated mitochondrial dysfunction and neuronal cell death, thereby slowing cognitive decline.

 Skin is particularly vulnerable to the effects of aging.
 A study that examined human skin samples from 49 people between the ages of 15 and 77 years found that with age, PARP-1 activity increased, but NAD+ levels decreased.
-Excessive DNA damage has also been shown to decrease NAD+ to 20 to 30 percent of its normal levels.
+Excessive DNA damage has also been shown to reduce NAD+ to 20 to 30 percent of its normal levels.
 As we age and accumulate more DNA damage, our cells increase their demand for DNA repair.
 The chronic reduction of NAD+ levels may eventually lead to the depletion of NAD+.
-The hyperactivity of PARP-1 and subsequent consumption of NAD+ may limit the activity of other NAD+-consuming enzymes such as sirtuins.
+The hyperactivity of PARP-1 and subsequent consumption of NAD+ may limit the activity of other NAD+-consuming enzymes, such as sirtuins.

 Increases to the NAD+ pool promote sirtuin activity.
 SIRT1 activation leads to improved insulin function in the liver, improved cognitive function in the brain, and increased mitochondrial biogenesis in skeletal muscle.
 SIRT3 activation leads to improved insulin sensitivity and lowers inflammation in the liver.
 Loss of sirtuin activity during aging is associated with altered NAD+ status.

-NAD+ is a substrate for the sirtuin proteins, a family of enzymes involved in a variety of metabolic processes.
+NAD+ is a substrate for the sirtuin proteins, a family of enzymes involved in various metabolic processes.
 Sirtuins utilize NAD+ to remove specific chemical structures called acetyl groups – a process called deacetylation – from cellular proteins to control transcriptional regulation, energy metabolism, circadian rhythms, DNA repair, and cell survival.
 As described above, the ratio of NAD+ to its reduced form, NADH, increases under conditions of low cellular energy, switching on sirtuin expression and activity.
 Sirtuins must respond to dynamic changes in NAD+ to trigger appropriate adaptive responses.
-Broad loss of sirtuin activity, potentially due to a reduction in NAD+, is typically observed with aging, and many animal models demonstrate that decreased SIRT1 activity may promote the pathogenesis of both cardiovascular and neurological diseases.
+Broad loss of sirtuin activity, potentially due to a reduction in NAD+, is typically observed with aging, and many animal models demonstrate that decreased SIRT1 activity may promote the pathogenesis of cardiovascular and neurological diseases.

-NAD+ has been shown to be an important regulator of mitochondrial maintenance.
+NAD+ is an important regulator of mitochondrial maintenance.
 The rise of NAD+, due to fasting, for example, has been shown to induce mitochondrial biogenesis.
 Furthermore, raising NAD+ levels in old mice can restore mitochondrial function to those of a young mouse.

-NAD+ plays a key role in energy metabolism by accepting and donating electrons through the back-and-forth processes of reduction and oxidation – often referred to as redox reactions.
+NAD+ plays a crucial role in energy metabolism by accepting and donating electrons through the back-and-forth processes of reduction and oxidation – often referred to as redox reactions.
 These alternating conversions of NAD's oxidized form (NAD+) to its reduced form (NADH) play significant roles in the reactions associated with the metabolism of glucose and fatty acids and the formation of ATP.
 Since both the oxidized and reduced forms of NAD+ are essential for these linked sets of reactions, cells maintain significant concentrations of both NAD+ and NADH.
 Without NAD+ and its related molecules, life would cease to exist.

-When NR and NMN were given intravenously at varying doses (50 mg/kg/bw and 500 mg/kg/bw), directly-produced NAD+ was found in the liver, kidney, and muscle in a dose-dependent manner.
+When NR and NMN were given intravenously at varying doses (50 mg/kg/bw and 500 mg/kg/bw), directly produced NAD+ was present in the liver, kidney, and muscle in a dose-dependent manner.
 However, the only NAD+ detected in the brain was that which was salvaged from nicotinamide, suggesting that neither NR nor NMN crosses the blood-brain barrier.
 It is noteworthy that a head-to-head comparison of identical doses of injected NR and NMN produced more NAD+ made directly from NR in the liver, kidney, and particularly in the muscle, compared to NMN.

 The reduced form of nicotinamide adenine dinucleotide (NADH) plays significant roles in the reactions associated with the metabolism of glucose and fatty acids and the formation of ATP.
-Few studies have been conducted to test whether supplementation with NADH can increase NAD+ levels; however, NADH has been investigated as a potential treatment for Alzheimer's disease.
+Few studies have investigated whether supplementation with NADH can increase NAD+ levels; however, some studies have investigated NADH as a potential treatment for Alzheimer's disease.
 In a study of 25 people diagnosed with mild to moderate dementia, 10 milligrams of oral NADH taken daily for three months elicited no evidence of cognitive improvement among the study participants.
 In a separate study, however, 12 patients diagnosed with Alzheimer's disease received 10 milligrams of NADH daily for six months.
-At the end of the study period, the patients who received NADH demonstrated improved scores on the Mattis Dementia Rating Scale, such as better performance of verbal fluency, visual constructional ability, and improved abstract verbal reasoning.
-While the findings from these studies appear to be contradictory, it is possible that the duration of each trial affected the outcomes.
-Still, more studies are needed to determine whether NADH increases cellular NAD+ and if it can be used to improve symptoms associated with Alzheimer's disease.
+At the end of the study period, the patients who received NADH demonstrated improved scores on the Mattis Dementia Rating Scale, such as better verbal fluency, visual constructional ability, and improved abstract verbal reasoning.
+While the findings from these studies appear contradictory, the trials' durations may have influenced the outcomes.
+Still, more studies are needed to determine whether NADH increases cellular NAD+ and if it may improve symptoms associated with Alzheimer's disease.